MatthewJohn/terrareg/docs/USER_GUIDE.md

 ### Provider sources

-Provider sources are a method of integrating with a Git provider for creating providers.
+Provider sources are a method of integrating with a Git provider for authentication and creating providers.

 Provider sources allow users to authenticate to Terrareg.
 Information about their associated projects/organisations and repositories are used to allow providers to be created.